michelleklum/cs124-lab1/design/design.md

 Tapping on the gear icon in the top right will bring users to their user setting page, where they can edit their name, email, etc. That page will be implemented when we introduce user authentication to our app.

 In Lab 2, we added an app icon and logo to our Home Page.
+This was to give our app more brand identity, and also to distinguish our Home Page from other pages of the app.

 <img src="home_page_final_lab_2.png" alt="Home Page Lab 2 Final Version" width="200px">